Windows OS Hub

 • PowerShell

-Like in earlier Office versions, when installing Office 2019/2016 or Office 365, a user is offered to try the product for free during 30 days.
-In 30 days trial some of the Office features are blocked, and a user is prompted to purchase a license and activate the product (using a retail/MAK key or a KMS activation), or to uninstall Office completely.
-However, there is a little trick that allows you to extend your Microsoft Office free trial period up to 180 days.
+When installing Office 2022/2019/2016 or Office 365, a user is offered to try the product for free for 30 days.
+After 30 days, your trial version of Office will expire and Office functionality will be partially blocked.
+The user will be prompted to purchase a license and activate the product (using a retail/MAK key or via Office KMS activation), or to uninstall Office completely.
+However, there is a little trick that allows you to extend your Microsoft Office free trial period up to 120 days.

 your trial has expired office 2016 / 365